Ronaldinho and brother will not face prosecution for fake passports

-Former Brazilian football star Ronaldinho and his brother were "deceived" and will not face prosecution for traveling to Paraguay on false documents, officials said Thursday.
+Former Brazilian football star Ronaldinho and his brother were "deceived" and will not face prosecution for travelling to Paraguay on false documents, officials said Thursday.

 Prosecutor Federico Delfino said he had recommended not pursuing Ronaldinho and his brother Roberto de Assis Moreira.